|

 Available only with this kind of connection

 Docker is a software platform that allows you to run applications in software containers on Linux (Docker runs like a daemon).
 Each software container will have its own environment, which simplifies testing and deployment.
-Here is the advantage of containers over virtualization: some parties access the "host" server directly (while virtualization creates a "complete" layer of abstraction).
-There are many additional tools that complement Docker to manage redundancy, scalability, etc. As part of the development of an application, Docker makes it possible to isolate each module (the database, the Web server dedicated to Webservices and the Web server dedicated to sites).
+The advantage of containers over virtualization is that some parts access the "host" server directly (whereas virtualization creates a "complete" layer of abstraction).
+There are many additional tools that complement Docker to manage redundancy, scalability, etc. As part of the development of an application, Docker makes it possible to isolate each module (the database, the Web server dedicated to web services and the Web server dedicated to sites).
 These different modules can thus be run on the same server while being isolated from each other.
 It is also possible to test a container and then implement it under identical conditions.
 Notes: - Docker is also available for Windows.

 - This purpose of this help page is not to explain how Docker works.
 However, to use the Docker container that contains the HFSQL server, it is necessary to be familiar with Docker and, in particular: